HarshBoghani/DocApp/README.md

 # Doctor Appointment Booking

-# DocEasy
+# DocApp

-DocEasy is a simple and intuitive doctor appointment booking platform designed to connect patients with trusted healthcare providers effortlessly.
+DocApp is a simple and intuitive doctor appointment booking platform designed to connect patients with trusted healthcare providers effortlessly.

 ## 🌟 Features